twisted/pydoctor/docs/source/customize.rst

 This function is called at initialization of the system with one argument, the :py:class:`pydoctor.extensions.ExtRegistrar` object representing the system.

-An extension module can be composed by:
+An extension can register multiple kinds of components:
- - AST visitors (see :py:meth:`pydoctor.extensions.ExtRegistrar.register_astbuilder_visitors`)
+ - AST builder visitors
- - Mixin classes to be applied to :py:class:`pydoctor.model.Documentable` subclasses (see :py:meth:`pydoctor.extensions.ExtRegistrar.register_mixins`)
+ - Mixin classes for :py:class:`pydoctor.model.Documentable`
- - Post processors (see :py:meth:`pydoctor.extensions.ExtRegistrar.register_post_processor`)
+ - Post processors

 Take a look at built-in extensions :py:mod:`pydoctor.extensions.zopeinterface` and  :py:mod:`pydoctor.extensions.deprecate`.
 Navigate to the source code for a better overview.